Method Overloading with Autoboxing and Widening in Java

 In method overloading, you may come across a situation where a signature takes reference type or a primitive type as a formal argument.
 The compiler first searches a method with parameter(s) of the same data type(s).
-If you are using wrapper class Object as an actual argument and compiler does not find the method with parameter(s) of the same reference type (i.e. class or interface type), then it starts searching a method with parameter(s) having the corresponding primitive data type.
+If you are using wrapper class Object as an actual argument and the compiler does not find the method with parameter(s) of the same reference type (i.e. class or interface type), then it starts searching a method with parameter(s) having the corresponding primitive data type.

 Method Overloading with Widening

-If compiler fails to find any method corresponding to autoboxing, then it starts searching a method parameter(s) of the widened primitive data type.
+If the compiler fails to find any method corresponding to autoboxing, then it starts searching a method parameter(s) of the widened primitive data type.

 Method Overloading with Widening and Boxing Together

-Widening of primitive type has taken priority over boxing and var-args.
-But widening and boxing of primitive type can not work together.
+Geeks, ever wondered what happens if widening and boxing happen together?
+What method of invocation will the compiler be able to do?
+Widening of primitive types has taken priority over boxing and var-args.
+But widening and boxing of primitive types can not work together.

-Primitive type byte formal argument :5
+reference type formal argument :5

 Method Overloading with Var-args argument

-Widening of primitive type gets more priority over var-args.
+Note: Widening of primitive type gets more priority over var-args.

 Widening type long formal argument :5

 This article is contributed by Nitsdheerendra.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.